SparkingTime/K-MeansViaSpark/README.md

 K-means clustering on this data converges nicely with a converge distance 0.1 (unlike the global data that contain points seperates further apart).
 We clustered it into 4 clusters (k=4) via both Euclidean Distance and Greate Circle Distance .

-1.  k = 2 DistanceMethod = GreateCircle
+1.  k = 2 DistanceMethod = GreatCircle

     The output (divided to 2 files and 1 center file) can be seen [here](https://github.com/SparkingTime/K-MeansViaSpark/tree/master/MileStone3/step3.Output/%401.GlobalClusters_GreateCircle_k2)